 In this course, the student will be taught to recognize different aspects of the design, defines its elements and principles and develops his/her creative design ability and implement it.
 The student will also develop his/her skills and use different methods in the use of different tools and materials in the design work.
 The course also includes using color’s effectively to reflect a sense of warmth and /or coldness with color elements of point, line, space, tone, color gradient as well as texture with applications for each of the previous concepts.

-This course aims to enhance and enrich students’ skills with modern concepts of information technology, as well as skills in dealing with computers, digital devices, modern computer applications in practical life, the Internet, information security concepts, and data analysis.
-The student applies the concepts and skills he acquires using appropriate programs.
+This course aims to enhance and enrich students’ skills with This course aims to enhance and enrich students' skills with modern information technology concepts, as well as computer and digital device skills, modern computer applications in practical life and the internet, information security concepts, and data analysis.
+Students apply the concepts and skills they acquire using appropriate software.

 In this course, the student will be acquainted with the technical art schools, will be able to know the value of his/her works of art through critical evaluation based on related rules, criteria and technical terms.
 He/she will also learn how to describe the design in technical terms, using a selection of terms taken from theories related to works of art.